aquamarine-z/aqua-shadcn-ui/README.md

-# registry-template
+# registry-template (Tailwind v3)

 You can use the `shadcn` CLI to run your own component registry.
 Running your own component registry allows you to distribute your custom components, hooks, pages, and other files to any React project.

 > [!IMPORTANT]
 > This template uses Tailwind v3.
-For Tailwind v4, see [registry-template](https://github.com/shadcn-ui/registry-template-v4). **We recommend using the v4 version for new registries**.
+For Tailwind v4, see [registry-template](https://github.com/shadcn-ui/registry-template). **We recommend using the v4 version for new registries**.

 ## Getting Started